See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming: Method

-To implement DS-local state estimation in the Switcher, we use self-supervised DINO vision transformers~\cite{dino} as frozen feature extractors.
-Given an eye-in-hand image $z$, the backbone outputs a set of patch embeddings $\{x_k\}_{k=1}^{K}$, $x_k\in\mathbb{R}^{d}$.
+To implement DS-local branch selection in the Switcher, we use self-supervised DINO vision transformers~\cite{dino} as frozen feature extractors.
+Given an eye-in-hand image $z$, the backbone outputs a set of patch embeddings $\{x_k\}_{k=1}^{n_p}$, $x_k\in\mathbb{R}^{d}$.
 We convert these patch embeddings into a class prediction over competing skill parts using one of the following strategies:

-\paragraph{Prototype inference (mean).} We form an image representation either by mean pooling (\texttt{mean}) or by concatenating patch embeddings (\texttt{concat}).
+\paragraph{Prototype inference (mean)} We form an image representation either by mean pooling (\texttt{mean}) or by concatenating patch embeddings (\texttt{concat}).
 For each class $c_i$, we compute a prototype by averaging the training representations of that class.
 At inference time, we assign the query image to the class with maximum cosine similarity to its prototype.

-\paragraph{Multi-instance learning (MIL).} We treat patch embeddings as a set of instances and learn an attention-based MIL head that aggregates $\{x_k\}$ into a class prediction.
+\paragraph{Multiple-instance learning (MIL)} We treat patch embeddings as a set of instances and learn an attention-based MIL head that aggregates $\{x_k\}$ into a class prediction.

-\paragraph{Attention-gated features (attn).} To emphasize informative regions, we use the last-layer \texttt{[CLS]}-to-patch self-attention weights as patch importance scores.
+\paragraph{Attention-gated features (attn)} To emphasize informative regions, we use the last-layer \texttt{[CLS]}-to-patch self-attention weights as patch importance scores.
 We apply either \emph{hard} gating (discard low-attention patches) or \emph{soft} gating (down-weight them), and reduce multiple attention heads by mean or max before aggregation.

-\paragraph{Anomaly detection.} We use the same DINO embedding space for novelty detection by computing an anomaly score from the query image's similarity to the DS training set (e.g., based on the maximum cosine similarity to known classes) and flagging an anomaly when the score crosses a threshold (set via a training-score percentile \texttt{percentile\_keep} $\,\in(0,1]$).
+\paragraph{Anomaly detection} We use the same DINO embedding space for novelty detection by computing an anomaly score from the query image's similarity to the DS training set (e.g., based on the maximum cosine similarity to known classes) and flagging an anomaly when the score drops below a per-class threshold set at the \texttt{percentile\_keep} quantile of that class's training-score distribution, \texttt{percentile\_keep} $\,\in(0,1]$).